compose-spec/compose-spec/spec.md

  - "6060:6060/udp"
 ```

-> **Note**: Host IP mapping MAY not be supported on platform, in such case Compose Implementations SHOULD reject
+> **Note**: Host IP mapping MAY not be supported on the platform, in such case Compose implementations SHOULD reject
-the Compose file or at least MUST inform user they will ignore Host IP.
+the Compose file and MUST inform the user they will ignore the specified host IP.

 #### Long syntax

 The long form syntax allows the configuration of additional fields that can't be
 expressed in the short form.

-- `target`: the port inside the container
+- `target`: the container port
 - `published`: the publicly exposed port
-- `protocol`: the port protocol (`tcp` or `udp`)
+- `protocol`: the port protocol (`tcp` or `udp`), unspecified means any protocol
 - `mode`: `host` for publishing a host port on each node, or `ingress` for a port to be load balanced.

 ```yml